 Follow the link below to see a collection of Simon Bartram books.
 Which ones have you read?

-Our topic this half-term is plants.
+Our topic this half-term was plants.

-We have started the unit by recapping what we learnt in Year 1, showing what we already know about plants.
+We started the unit by recapping what we learnt in Year 1, showing what we already know about plants.

-This half-term, we are learning about Aboriginal art.
+This half-term, we learnt about Aboriginal art.

 Follow the link below to find out more about Aboriginal art: